Rob's plants

 Among the gardenworthy characteristics of amsonia, brilliant fall foliage is often cited.
 Unfortunately, the first species to inhabit our garden, and apparently the easiest one to come by, was A. tabernaemontana, which is not a stellar performer in that respect.
 Some years, it colors up a bit — others, leaves just wither to a tan and drop.
 The same goes for 'Blue Ice', but the other species have more potential.

 Even in one of its better years, A. tabernaemontana just barely manages to produce a bit of color.
 A. illustris does not color up till the middle of November, but when it does, its golden yellow leaves are set afire by the low autumn sunbeams to great effect.
-By early November, this A. hubrichtii has not reached its peak yet, but even the slight yellow coloration already lights up the scene quite a bit.
+By early to mid November, A. hubrichtii reaches its peak color.
+The mass of fine leaves all turned rich yellow is a wonderful sight.

 Other species

 A. orientalis is native to the Eastern Mediterranean.
 Its description sounds rather like that of species we grow, although the leaves are more gray-tinted.
-Then there's A. elliptica, another lookalike for all we can tell, this one native to China.
-I grew it from seed earlier this year, so it will be a few years before I can judge its distinguishing characteristics.
 A United States native we don't yet grow is A. ciliata, whose description sounds most like our hubrechtii.
 Eventually, I figure we'll give most of them a try — and as we do, I'll update this page with all the latest information.

 Further reading